LorenzoTallarico/API_Project/README.md

 ```
 ## Project Specification

-For detailed information regarding the project requirements and specifications, you can access the PDF file [here](./Instructions_ENG.pdf)or the Italian version [here](./Instructions_ITA.pdf).
+For detailed information regarding the project requirements and specifications, you can access the PDF file [here](./Instructions_ENG.pdf) or the Italian version [here](./Instructions_ITA.pdf).

 ## Usage
 You can interact with the application by providing commands through an input file.
 The available commands include: